nicolasgarnier/common-oauth2-conf/README.md

  - Supports refresh tokens?
 Uses an Access Token that never expires in time?
  - List of supported scopes and a description of each scopes
  - App registration URL (Where do I create new client credentials?)
  - Additional human readable notes about the provider.
-For instance How to create an app's credential.
+For instance How to create an app's credential, description of additional custom flows, description of non-spec features.
  - List of Rest APIs URI endpoints accessible for each scopes

 ## Updating / Contributing

-If you'd like to add an OAuth provider or add/modify information about an OAuth provider please submit a GitHub Pull Request (prefered) or [file an issue](https://github.com/nicolasgarnier/oauth-providers/issues)
+If you'd like to add an OAuth provider or add/modify information about an OAuth provider please submit a GitHub Pull Request (prefered) or [file an issue](https://github.com/nicolasgarnier/oauth-providers/issues).

+The specification of the information provided for each OAuth 2.0 providers is not set in stone and reasonable efforts will be made to accomodate unforseen requirements or specificities of OAuth implementations as long as they can be generilized and if possible applied to the whole corpus.

 ## Format